mpolishchuck/tinyca2/README.md

-#tinyCA2 - version 0.7.5-3
+#tinyCA2 - version 0.7.5-4

 This is a "fork" from debian sources.
 * This repo contains shamelessly stolen debian patches (stolen-from-debian.patch).
 The debian patch has been modified to be used with arch linux.

 * The package contains also 'fix-tinyca-paths.patch' and the modified PKGBUILD from arch aur repository.
 I'm not sure the author for fix-tinyca-paths.patch', but, the credits for the PKGBUILD must go to Marti Raudsepp <marti@juffo.org>

-##My contribution to this package
+##Contributions to this package
-* New github repo from debian's source
+* New github repo from debian's source (thanks to @glennie).
-* Cleaned the debian patches by removing debian specific stuff
+* Cleaned the debian patches by removing debian specific stuff (thanks to @glennie).
-* PLGBUILD is avilaible at https://github.com/glennie/arch-pkgbuilds, in the tinyca2 sub directory
+* Added tooltips for buttons on toolbar (thanks to @thooge).
+* Added command line options which allow to customize the files location (thanks to @paulmaxwell).
+* Made it compatible with OpenSSL 1.0.2i or above (thanks to @paulmaxwell).
+* Fixed segfault on program quit (thanks to @paulmaxwell).

 ##Changelog
 version 0.7.5-2 - Tue May 31 2014